 What is Context Engineering?

-The answer lies in context engineering: the practice of architecting the information, constraints, and capabilities you provide to AI agents to shape their behavior and outputs.
+Context engineering is the practice of architecting the information, constraints, and capabilities you provide to AI agents to shape their behavior and outputs.

-Context engineering encompasses:
+Context engineering breaks down into:

 • What the agent knows: Background information, project conventions, domain expertise